alanng10/StandInfoTech/Docue/a.md

 The desktop environment is open source.

+The desktop environment license is same as Class Lang.

 The desktop environment is written in Class Lang.

 The desktop environment module list is cross platform.